-To further explore the discussion about the role of architects on Agile projects that Sergey talked about earlier, I wanted to share a few ideas that I think are applicable to smaller and medium sized teams.
+To further explore the discussion about the role of architects on Agile projects that we talked about earlier, lets share a few ideas that are applicable to smaller and medium-sized teams.

 Let’s assume you have a Scrum team that needs to build a complex solution.
 Maybe you need to guarantee 99.999% uptime, or handle 100K concurrent users, or make the application extendable while minimizing maintenance costs.
 Whatever the complexities may be, let’s look at our options.

-I’d be pretty happy with Option 3, but then we would need to fire the Architect.
-That’s probably not good since he’s a nice fellow and also can make valuable contributions to various projects.
-Which brings us to Option 4.
+We might be pretty happy with Option 3, but then we would need to fire the Architect.
+That’s probably not good since he’s a nice fellow and also can make valuable contributions to other projects.
+This brings us to Option 4.

-OK, now feel free to start accusing me of knowing nothing about Scrum, because all team members are supposed to be interchangeable, yada yada yada.
-Well, I’ve read the book, and it says another thing in there that is way more important: Scrum is agile.
+OK, now feel free to start accusing us of knowing nothing about Scrum, because all team members are supposed to be interchangeable, yada yada yada.
+Well, we’ve read the book, and it says another thing in there that is way more important: Scrum is agile.
 You can play with it and adapt it to your needs.

 If an Agile process is stopping you from doing what you need to do, be Agile and change the process.